A3E 2026 Anaheim

 Gregg Stein builds the systems that turn creativity into scalable business.
 A five-time CEO and board member, he is the founder of Triple G Ventures, a global growth firm that builds products, brands, and go-to-market engines across music, media, technology, health, and wealth.
 Gregg has generated more than $10 billion in enterprise value through category-defining innovation and market expansion, building at the intersection of human creativity, AI, learning, and neurodata-driven systems.
 A lifelong drummer and creative executive, he has held senior leadership roles at ROLI, Kano Computing, Libratone, Line 6, InMusic Brands, Behringer, and Zildjian, leading collaborations with Apple, Disney, Microsoft, and Warner Bros.
 Through Triple G, an AI for Music member, he has partnered with innovators such as Muse Group, the parent company of Hal Leonard, as well as Insoundz AI, Revelator, and Orange Amplifiers Consumer Division.
 Gregg also leads the Celiac Disease Foundation Impact Fund, a 501(c)(3) venture-philanthropy vehicle advancing biotechnology and health innovation to prevent, treat, and cure celiac disease.
 Named Most Influential CEO by CEO Monthly, he unites creativity, capital, and purpose to advance culture and commerce.
 He holds degrees from Berklee, Harvard, and completed coursework at MIT.

-Saturday, January 24th, 2026; 10:00AM – 11:00AM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 10:00AM - 11:00AM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 Human Creativity / Neurodata Captured & Trained On by AI – Advances, Ethics, Awareness and Consent